Father Brandon Guenther and Father Ethan Hokamp celebrate their vocations to the priesthood

 Growing up in Independence, at Ss.
-Peter and Paul Parish, Father Brandon Guenther remembers being encouraged by teachers and Father Doug Roberts to take his Faith seriously.
+Peter and Paul Parish, Father Brandon Guenther remembers being encouraged by teachers and Father Doug Robertson to take his Faith seriously.
 They—not athletes or movie stars—were his heroes.
 Their influence guided him to high school seminary, although he did not attend with a specific plan to become a priest.

 “I came to the high school seminary my sophomore year,” says Father Guenther.
 “During the first years, you are not so much thinking about priesthood.
 I was thinking about being a good Catholic man.
 I was discerning the priesthood.”